dfo-meds/erddaputil/docs/tomtail.rst

 Output Files
 ^^^^^^^^^^^^
-By setting :conf:`erddaputil.tomtail.output_directory`, all requests parsed from Tomcat logs will be written to a file in the given directory. :conf:`erddaputil.tomtail.output_file_pattern` controls the file name that will be written to; log files are rotated when the file pattern changes. ``strftime`` is used to format the file name.
+By setting :confval:`erddaputil.tomtail.output_directory`, all requests parsed from Tomcat logs will be written to a file in the given directory. :conf:`erddaputil.tomtail.output_file_pattern` controls the file name that will be written to; log files are rotated when the file pattern changes. ``strftime`` is used to format the file name.
 By default, output files are cleaned up by ``logman``.